 We accept checks, money orders and credit cards (VISA/MasterCard/Amex/Discover).

 Checks or money orders, in U.S. funds, shall be made payable to: IAFF – Health and Safety Division/FGS Program

 Once a course’s date is scheduled, it cannot be postponed due to a lack of registrants.
 The only cancellation exception would be due to an “Act of God.”
 If a workshop is postponed, the host site can reschedule a future date.
 The IAFF will not be responsible for refunding airline or train tickets associated to the fire department, IAFF local affiliate or individual should a cancellation occur due to an “Act of God.”

 There will be no refunds of the course, examination fees or study materials.
 Emergency medical situations prior to or during a workshop may be reviewed by the IAFF, but it will be up to the discretion of the IAFF to determine if a refund is warranted.
 All medical emergency reporting must include valid documentation or paperwork, otherwise possible consideration of a refund will not be granted.

 Fax: (202) 737-8418

 Host Site Requirements

 Contact the IAFF and inform them of your desire to become a host FGS workshop and examination site.
 Workshop and administration sites affiliated with the IAFF will be given preferential treatment as host sites.

-- The dates requested will be honored based on instructor availability.
-However, a workshop date will only be established three months after the minimum of 30 candidates is met to enable all candidates to prepare for the workshop and examination.
+The dates requested will be honored based on instructor availability.
 The host site will be consulted on all details before the date is finalized.